-Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on a BBQ Grill burner, so I thought I would post some ideas to resolve the problem.
+Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on a Grill burner, so I thought I would post some ideas to resolve the problem.

 This post is for the detective in each of us to figure out why the family barbeque is being delayed because the dang hot dogs won't cook.
 The neighbors are getting impatient, the kids are getting restless and your wife keeps giving you the look like I should have just cooked everything in the kitchen.